Oklahoma City, OK

 The Chicken Shawarma plate is an example of the plates here–all come with two side items and a choice of grain (in this case cous cous).
 I ordered two extra side items (falafel and lentil soup), and had a meal that was large enough to feed two people.
 The chicken was excellent, although for any other restaurant where I have written such statements as “this is the best in the city,” these statements are still valid.

-Most of the side dishes, including the cous cous, were very impressive.
+Most of the side dishes were very impressive.
 In fact, I thought that together they were the highlight of the meal (although if I were recommending a single item to order I would still say the chicken shawarma).

 The tabouleh was very interesting because it left a mint aftertaste in my mouth that was an aspect of the meal I really enjoyed.